petrukhnov/jobsite-static-gen/README.md

         gulp deploy -e dev
         TFOX_ENV=dev gulp deploy

-- For AWS-deployed builds: When updating contents on prismic.io, a webhook on `POST /prismic-hook` triggers a new build of the public website through the integrated NodeJS application and the corresponding gulp `deploy` task.
+- For AWS-deployed builds in QA or PROD: When updating contents on prismic.io or Github, a webhook on `POST /prismic-hook` or `POST /github-hook` triggers a new build of the public website through the integrated NodeJS application and the corresponding gulp `deploy` task.
+The build is also triggered every 30 minutes anyway, to work around Greenhouse.io's lack of relevant webhooks.